superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

-The above URL contains our hardware block diagram using visio software.
+The above URL contains the hardware block diagram using visio software.
 It details visually how we are splitting up our systems.

 ### Operational Flow Chart
 [Operational Flow Chart.pdf](https://github.com/user-attachments/files/17498367/Operational.Flow.Chart.pdf)

-The above pdf contains our rudimentary operational flow chart.
+The above pdf contains the rudimentary operational flow chart.
 It details how a user will operate the final product specific to the decisions he or she makes while using it.

 ## Atomic Subsystem Specifications